alex-ismailov/Git-notes/git-man.md

 ***

-In order not to call ssh-agent and not to add a key every time you start a new session - at the end of the ~ / .bashrc file, add:

-# start ssh
-{ eval $(ssh-agent -s) && ssh-add /home/user/.ssh/your_public_key; } &> /dev/null

 If everything went well, then we will see: *Hi user-name!
 You've successfully authenticated, but GitHub does not provide shell access.*

 ***

+In order not to call ssh-agent and not to add a key every time you start a new session:

+**`sudo apt install keychain`**

+at the end of the ~ / .bashrc file, add:

+**`# auto start ssh-agent`**

+**`eval 'keychain --eval --agents ssh id_rsa'`**

+** The private key must be called id_rsa otherwise keychain won't see it.
+I am looking for a solution**

+After that the passphrase must be be entered only during the first login after a reboot.

-After that we can push our new commits without using log and pas.
+Now we can push our new commits without using log and pas.

+***

 ***